As a kid, food was fun. Important to life, nourishing, sure – my mom always cooked healthy food from scratch for us even before it was trendy.

 No, I mean that we should involve our family in meal time before the eating begins.
 Train those extra hands and willing hearts to join you in the kitchen!

 Do you feel nervous like I was about how to have productive, safe helpers?
-Katie’s got you covered.
+Katie’s got you covered with her cooking class for kids.

 2. Keep it simple.